Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$: Examples of resolutions with conical slices

 Recall that by \lemref{comesfromquiver} every quadruple $(A,M,\omega,\zeta)$ is equivalent to a one coming from the quiver.
 Let $Q_x$ be the quiver associated to the quadruple $(A_x, W, \omega, 0)$.
 We also have the corresponding dimension vector $\a_x\in \mb N^{I_x}$, where $I_x$ is the set of vertices of $Q_x$.
 We can then reformulate the proposition above in the following way: \begin{prop} Let $Q$ be a quiver with a vertex set $I$, $\a\in \mb N^I$ be a dimension vector and $\lambda$ a vector in $\mb K^I$.
 Then there exist a quiver $Q_x$ with a vertex set $I_x$ and a dimension vector $\a_x$, such that

 \end{prop}

-Proposition says that the resolution of singularities at any point of a Marsden-Weinstein reduction for representations of quivers {\'e}tale locally looks like the resolution of singularities at the central point of some other Marsden-Weinstein reduction.
+Proposition says that the resolution of singularities of a Marsden-Weinstein reduction for representations of quivers {\'e}tale locally at any point looks like the resolution of singularities at the central point of some other Marsden-Weinstein reduction.